johnfraserss/ICS4U/Assignments/07 - Files Assignment/README.md

 Due Date(s)
 -----------
-This assignment is due by December 2nd, 2014 by 12:13pm (in the timezone where Toronto, Ontario, Canada is) - **no exceptions**
+This assignment is due by December 8th, 2014 by 12:13pm (in the timezone where Toronto, Ontario, Canada is) - **no exceptions**

+Note: Multiple assignments are due this day, make sure you use your time wisely.

 Rubric(s)
 ---------